UKCloud/documentation/articles/azure/azs-how-add-disks.md

     - **Size**: This is where you specify the size of the new disk.

     - **Storage container**: This is where you specify the storage container for the disk.
-Find the storage account where your VMs OS disk is located and then create a new a new storage container and then select this.
+Find the storage account where your VM's OS disk is located, create a new storage container then select the new container.

     - **Storage blob name**: This is the blob where the disk will be stored.